josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🫒_History/❓_why_are_israel_and_palestine_fighting.md

 > **Why are Israel and Palestine fighting?**

-Because a century-plus political struggle over **self-determination, territory and political control** has never been resolved.
+Because an already inhabited Palestine became the site of a deliberate Zionist settlement and colonising project seeking Jewish national sovereignty; British imperial rule helped institutionalise that project without equivalently realising Palestinian self-determination; and the political order produced through partition, war, dispossession and occupation has never been resolved.

-The creation of Israel secured Jewish statehood but was accompanied by mass Palestinian displacement and did not produce the Palestinian state envisaged by partition.
+The creation of Israel in 1948 achieved Jewish statehood while producing the Palestinian Nakba: mass displacement, dispossession and the failure of a Palestinian state to emerge.

-The 1967 war placed the West Bank, East Jerusalem and Gaza under Israeli occupation; decades of occupation, settlement, resistance and violence followed.
+The 1967 war then placed the West Bank, East Jerusalem and Gaza under Israeli occupation.
+Decades of occupation, settlement expansion, Palestinian resistance and recurrent violence followed.

-Peace processes created partial Palestinian self-government but left the central disputes unresolved.
+Peace processes created limited Palestinian self-government but left the central disputes unresolved.

-Israeli civilians have faced wars, terrorism, rocket attacks, hostage-taking and the October 7 massacre.
+Palestinians have faced dispossession, occupation, settlement expansion, restrictions on movement, blockade, military violence and the continuing absence of full sovereign statehood.

-Palestinians have faced dispossession, occupation, settlement expansion, restrictions on movement, blockade, repeated military operations and the continuing absence of full sovereign statehood.
+Israeli civilians have faced wars, bombings, rocket attacks, hostage-taking and massacres, including the Hamas-led attack of October 7.

 Political actors on both sides have used violence.

-But the parties do not occupy identical positions of power or territorial control.
+But this is not a symmetrical political structure: Israel is a sovereign state with overwhelming military capacity and extensive territorial control; Palestinians remain divided across different legal and territorial regimes without equivalent sovereignty or coercive power.

 And none of this is adequately described as an eternal ethnic or religious feud.